JocyW/jocywolff.com/README.md

 On AWS, a [Cloudfront](https://aws.amazon.com/de/cloudfront/) instance is configured to serve the S3 files via HTTPS.

-I've hooked up my jocywolff.com domain, which I'm renting from [OVH](https://www.ovhcloud.com) is configured to point at [Route 53](https://aws.amazon.com/route53/)'s name servers and the root domain is configured to A name to the Cloudfront instance.
+I've hooked up my jocywolff.com domain, which I'm renting from [OVH](https://www.ovhcloud.com), to point at [Route 53](https://aws.amazon.com/route53/)'s name servers and the root domain is configured to A name to the Cloudfront instance.